morix1500/go-cloudkms/README.md

 # cloudkms
-It is a command to safely manage secret key and credential file with GCS using CloudKMS.
+It is a command to safely manage secret key and credential file with GCS using GCP CloudKMS.

 ## Example
 ```shell